 - Shovel Logger

 Are There Job Opportunities for Logging Equipment Operators?

-In the United States, there were 39,100 jobs for Logging Equipment Operator in 2016.
+There were about 39,100 jobs for Logging Equipment Operator in 2016 (in the United States).
 There is little to no growth in job opportunities for Logging Equipment Operator.
-Due to new job openings and attrition, there will be an average of 4,200 job openings in this field each year.
+There will be an estimated 4,200 positions for Logging Equipment Operator per year.